codinglead/codinglead.github.io/_posts/2019-09-02-semantic-html.md

 ## header

-The <code class="highlight__code"><header></code> element is used to introduce content on your websites. headers can be used more than once.
-It is usually used to introduce section, article or the web page.
+The <code class="highlight__code"><header></code> element is used to introduce content on your websites.
+The header element can be used more than once.
+It is usually used to introduce sections, articles or the web page.

 <div class="center">
   <img src="{{ site.baseurl }}/images/semantic-html-container/header-example.png" alt="header example" title="header example">